MrAhmalo/pterodactyl-themes/README.md

 </table>

 ## How to install the first time

-Only execute these commands when installing for the first time!
+1. Downloading the addon

+	 Download the newest version of PlayerTools pro [here](example.com).
+	 Drop / copy the downloaded .blueprint file into the extension folder of your blueprint instance.
+	 More informatin about installing addons can you get [here](example.com).

-1. Open a new terminal for the pterodactyl panel
+2. Open a new terminal for the pterodactyl panel

    Replace "pterodactyl-panel" with your docker image name or id.
 (See the name & id with ```sudo docker ps```)
    ```shell